x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 ~~~
 ANS:
 For this section, I ran the distributions twice and then plotted all graphs for
 N= 500, 750, and 1000.
-There are likely issues with the graphs of Cauchy and Chi-Squared (see below).
+There are likely issues with the data of Cauchy and Chi-Squared due to parameters/inputs (see graphs below).
 ~~~

 * **(f)- 4pts:** Repeat parts (d) and (e) with a unit circle.

 ~~~
 ANS:
-To obtain graphs for this section, I simply emplaced parameters from -1 to 1 in all distributions possible and then converted the coordinates to polar in
+To obtain graphs for this section, I simply emplaced parameters from -1 to 1
+in all distributions possible and then converted the
-excel and plotted (see below).
+coordinates to polar in excel and plotted (see below).
 ~~~